CSC403-Murcs/Fall2020_CSC403_Project/README.md

 **Boss Fight**
 - After winning a certain amount of battles, you get to fight a boss to lock in your high score.

+**Inventory**
+- Mr. Peanut has the ability to pick up loot from enemies he has fought against.
+The inventory allows Mr. Peanut to pick up three items that can increase health, melee damage, and magic damage.

 **Skills**
 - Mr. Peanut has different skills which he can train to a higher level (Melee/Ranged/Magic).
 - Higher levels equate to more damage dealt by a certain skill.